Example Opening Statements

 The system is in a place called the Wash House.
 In the Wash House, a hot, chemical slurry is used to begin to convert the sugar that comes out of the fields into the sugar that you put in your coffee.

 So Crawford Sugar says to Maryland Machine, we want to redo this area of the Wash House, here are some drawings with our idea of how we think it should be built.
 And Maryland Machine said okay, we will build you a system.

 This is the 2-3-8 tank.
 It holds approximately 5,000 gallons of hot liquid slurry.
 As a part of the beginning of the refining process, raw sugar is pumped through pipes into this 5,000-gallon tank, where it is combined with lime and carbon dioxide resulting in a hot liquid slurry that contains calcium carbonate.
 This solution is heated to 160 to 185 degrees.

 Now in this tank is raw sugar and these chemicals but also a lot of junk: rocks, wood, debris, you name it.
 And it all comes down this pipe and into this strainer and then it gets sent up for more processing.

 This right here is a valve that you can turn on and off to stop the flow.
 So if you want to service the strainer, clean it out or whatever, you need to close this value.

-The strainer needs to be cleaned between 3 and 6 times a day.
+The strainer needs to be cleaned between three and six times a day.
 So when they regularly cleaned the strainer, they had to: